 DUIs are one of the most common, yet highly penalized criminal offenses one can receive in Florida.
 Mr. Cavanaugh was a former prosecutor who supervised other prosecutors handling DUI cases in Florida and Vermont.

 Penalties for a DUI depend on the circumstances of the incident.
-They can include jail, prison, probation, license suspension, DUI school, classes, thousands of dollars in fines and costs, installation of an ignition interlock device in your call and temporary loss of your motor vehicle.
+They can include jail, prison, probation, license suspension, DUI School, classes, thousands of dollars in fines and costs, installation of an ignition interlock device in your car and temporary loss of your motor vehicle.

 In addition to the driver’s license suspension the prosecutor will seek in court, you can also have your license suspended by the State of Florida known as an administrative suspension.
 If you want to challenge that administrative suspension you or your attorney must request a hearing within ten days from the date you are arrested.